navinbk17/PFAS_bioaccumulation_pipeline/README.md

 ## Why This Research Matters

 ### PFAS Are Everywhere — And They Don't Leave
 Per- and polyfluoroalkyl substances (PFAS) are a class of over 12,000 synthetic chemicals used in non-stick cookware, food packaging, firefighting foam, waterproof clothing, and hundreds of industrial applications.
-They are called "forever chemicals" for a reason: the carbon-fluorine bond is one of the strongest in chemistry.
-PFAS do not break down in the environment.
-They do not break down in the human body.
+They are called "forever chemicals" because it contains carbon-fluorine bonds, one of the strongest in chemistry.
+PFAS do not break down in the environment or in the human body, but they accumulate.

-They accumulate.

 ### The Food Chain Problem
-When PFAS enter an ecosystem — through industrial discharge, agricultural runoff, or contaminated groundwater — they are absorbed by plants and small organisms at the base of the food chain.
+When PFAS enter an ecosystem, through industrial discharge, agricultural runoff, or contaminated groundwater, they are absorbed by plants and small organisms at the base of the food chain.
 As larger animals eat smaller ones, PFAS concentrations multiply at each trophic level.
 This process, called biomagnification, means a fish at the top of an aquatic food chain can carry concentrations thousands of times higher than the water it swims in.
 Humans sit at the top of the food chain.

 ### What the Numbers Say
 - PFAS have been detected in the blood of **97% of Americans**